carpentries/carpentries.org/content/posts/2026/09/genai-in-workshops-reflections.md

 Additionally, as greater understanding of these tools becomes commonplace, we hope The Carpentries addresses AI ethics, appropriate use, and literacy skills in future iterations of the module.

 One workshop does not solve every question about GenAI, but it does foster exactly the kinds of discussions needed for future work to be possible.
-We strongly encourage other instructors to register and take part in this bonus module, share your observations and experiences with teaching with GenAI, so that the community can continue to support novice coders everywhere.
+We strongly encourage other Instructors to register and take part in this bonus module, share your observations and experiences with teaching with GenAI, so that the community can continue to support novice coders everywhere.